romses/Datenzwerg/docs/how_to_build.en.md

 !!! hint

     We got a 100mm sample rod of the Plexiglas XT from the manufacturer for 3€.
-We cut it to length with a Dremel and [this 3d printed cutting jig](https://www.printables.com/model/113887-rod-and-tube-cutter-for-dremel-with-limiter), then sanded the cut-off smooth with 400 grit sandpaper and polished it with a general polishing compound ("Elsterglanz")[^2].
+We cut it to length with a Dremel and [this 3d printed cutting jig](https://www.printables.com/model/113887-rod-and-tube-cutter-for-dremel-with-limiter), then sanded the cut-off smooth with 400 grit sandpaper and polished it with a general polishing compound ("Elsterglanz")[^3].

-!!! hint

-    The o-rings we used are often sold as silencer rings for mechanical keyboards.
-You might just have some lying around if you're into that kind of thing (that's where we got ours from 😅).

 ## Assembly